numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs.md

 For the scope of this library we do use the the `OrderedByDate` variants.

-The available `Categories` are the following ones, and the `Token` is the variable piece for the urls above:
+The `Categories` natively available on the website are the following ones, and the `Token` is the variable piece for the urls above:

 |Name|Token|
 |---|---|---|